KishoreKammela/JobBoardly/docs/reference/04-folder-structure-deep-dive.md

 This directory manages all application routes and pages.

 - `layout.tsx`: The root layout of the application, wrapping all pages.
-It includes the `<html>` and `<body>` tags, sets up fonts, and wraps children with context providers.
+It includes the `<html>` and `<body>` tags, sets up fonts, and wraps children with all the global context providers.
 - `globals.css`: Global CSS file, including Tailwind CSS directives and the HSL color variable definitions for the ShadCN theme.
 - `page.tsx`: The main landing page of the application (`/`).
 - **Route Directories**: Each sub-folder represents a route segment.